Martin-Melody/resume/cv.md

 ---

-## Experience
+## Relevant Work Experience

 ### Software Developer Intern

 **Department of Social Protection, Sligo**
 _April 2023 – September 2023_

-- Developed backend functionality in C# using .NET Web API and the Naked Objects framework
+- Develop backend functionality in C# using .NET Web API and the Naked Objects framework
-- Used Azure DevOps for CI/CD pipelines and wrote build scripts using PowerShell
+- Use Azure DevOps for CI/CD pipelines and write build scripts using PowerShell
-- Participated in code reviews, team meetings, and paired programming
+- Participate in code reviews, team meetings, and pair programming
-- Contributed to testing and optimizing legacy systems as part of an Agile team
+- Contribute to testing and optimizing legacy systems as part of an Agile team
-- Exposure to internal wikis and documentation processes
+- Work with internal wikis and documentation

+---

+## Education

+**BSc (Hons) in Software Development**
+Atlantic Technological University (ATU), Sligo
+_Graduated: May 2024_

 ---